Skip to main content

 • Type IV: Other: all other harmful procedures to the female genitalia for non-medical purposes, e.g. pricking, piercing, incising, scraping and cauterizing the genital area.

-Stalking and harassment occurs not only in a domestic abuse setting – people can be stalked by strangers or acquaintances too.
+Stalking or harassment occurs not only in a domestic abuse setting – people can be stalked by strangers or acquaintances too.

 Stalking is a specific type of harassment, often described as a pattern of unwanted, fixated or obsessive behaviour which is intrusive, and causes fear of violence or serious alarm and distress.
 For example, a person following, watching or spying on someone else, or forcing contact with them through social media, might be considered as stalking.